Kinneil House: Later history

 The Arbour Room was redecorated c.1620 for James Hamilton, 2nd Marquess of Hamilton and his wife Ann Cunningham and the "shakefork" and rabbit supporters of Cunningham heraldry can still be seen.
 This painting was almost certainly the work of Valentine Jenkin, described as an Englishman, a burgess of Glasgow and painter of the Chapel Royal at Stirling Castle.

 In October 1641 the Earl of Argyll, Marquess of Hamilton and Earl of Lanark were forced to flee from Edinburgh to Kinneil due to a conspiracy known as the Incident.
 They were said to be 10 miles from Edinburgh, at "Lady Marquises Hamilton mothers".

 When Anne Cunningham died in 1644, she left Kinneil with its new tapestries and the furnishings she had made to her son, James, 1st Duke of Hamilton.
 She had laboured to make the coal mines and salt pans profitable and urged him to employ faithful servants and never put it out of his own hand.

 The main house was rebuilt by William Douglas, 3rd Duke of Hamilton in 1677 with a uniform facade and a pair of stone staircases at the ends.
 He sent his plans to help William Douglas, 1st Duke of Queensberry with his building works, which included Drumlanrig Castle in Dumfriesshire and Queensberry House in Edinburgh.
 An inventory of 1688 gives the names of rooms in the now gutted main house.
 The front door opened into a Laich Hall, and a grand stair to the south led to the dining room above.
 A similar arrangement can still be seen at the contemporary Argyll's Lodging, Stirling.

 In 1700 the new Duchess of Hamilton, Elizabeth Gerard, came to stay at Kinneil.
 James Hamilton, 4th Duke of Hamilton ordered that the "two pavilions be whitened, as the body of the house is".

 But family use of the house declined, as income from the mines and port increased.
 In the late 18th century, Dr John Roebuck, founder of the Carron Iron Works lived at Kinneil House, during which time the engineer James Watt worked at perfecting his steam engine, in a cottage adjacent to the house.
 Between 1809 and 1828 the 9th Duke gave the philosopher Dugald Stewart use of the house.

-By 1936 the Hamiltons had abandoned the house, and Bo'ness Town Council were demolishing it when Stanley Cursitor, director of the National Galleries of Scotland, heard that wall paintings had been discovered.
+By 1936 the Hamiltons had abandoned the house, and Bo'ness Town Council were demolishing it when Stanley Cursiter, director of the National Galleries of Scotland, heard that wall paintings had been discovered.
 The Ministry of Works quickly secured the wing with the paintings, and recovered the oak ribbed ceiling of the Parable Room.
 The paintings were restored, and the whole building is now in the care of Historic Environment Scotland.